top of page

 michael-olsen-aHCZXg0DodM-unsplash.jpg

-In a longitudinal practice-based study of clients in psychodynamic therapy, growth in humility corresponded to symptom reduction and increased well‐being through emotion regulation capacities.
+This longitudinal practice-based study of psychotherapy clients revealed how growth in humility corresponded to symptom reduction and increased well‐being through emotion regulation capacities.

 [click for more detail]